IngDavidTM/capstone-biotechnology/README.md

 # Biotechnology Congress Page

-> I build a webpage for a biotechnology congress, using data from some journals and a design of [Cindy Shin](https://www.behance.net/adagio07).
+> I built a webpage for a biotechnology congress, using data from some journals and a design of [Cindy Shin](https://www.behance.net/adagio07).

 ## Built With